trade-tariff/trade-tariff-backend/docs/green-lanes.md

 Primarily this means a list of exemptions which the API consumer may determine are met and so be able to ignore a particular Category Assessment.

-_The effective category is determined by using the Theme from the restrictive category assessment which the API consumer determines does in fact apply.
-If the API consumer determines that no Category Assessments apply, then the Goods Nomenclature is determined to be **Standard Category**._
+_The API consumer can determine the applicable CategoryAssessment by finding the most restrictive category assessment which does not have an applicable exemption._

+_If the API consumer determines that no Category Assessments apply, then the Goods Nomenclature is determined to be **Standard Category**._

 * To include the Exemptions list against the presented Category Assessment requires deriving the exemptions from the measures
 * _BUT_ a particular Category Assessment may match multiple measures against the requested goods nomenclature